retiredreplicant/milkvr-mvrl-maker/README.md

     }
 }
 ```
+Note that in this example, the location of the VR folder is in the root of `g:` .
+If the VR folder was located at `g:\MyVideos\VR\`, then the location statement added to nginx.conf would contain `root g:/MyVideos;`

 - Restart the nginx server
 - With the above configuration change, nginx will respond to a request for `http://<machine_name>/VR/file.mp4` with the file `g:\VR\file.mp4`
 - Note that the nginx.conf file uses only forward slashes "/"